Determination of the correct tax base plays an important role in determining the import duties payable. Two different tax bases are used in the EU:

 How can we help?

 Our customs specialists have extensive experience with determining the customs value.
-They often work closely with our transfer pricing specialists so that we can ensure that the regulations of both tax disciplines are met.
+They work closely with their transfer pricing colleagues so that we can ensure that the regulations of both tax disciplines are met.